xbmc/xbmc/README.md

   Welcome to Kodi Home Theater Software!
 </h1>

 Kodi is an award-winning **free and open source** software media player and entertainment hub for digital media.
-Available as a native application for **Android, Linux, BSD, macOS, iOS, tvOS and Windows operating systems**, Kodi runs on most common processor architectures.
+Available as a native application for **Android, Linux, BSD, macOS, iOS, tvOS and Windows operating systems**.
+Kodi runs on most common processor architectures.

 Created in 2003 by a group of like minded programmers, Kodi is a non-profit project run by the XBMC Foundation and developed by volunteers located around the world.
 More than 500 software developers have contributed to Kodi to date, and 100-plus translators have worked to expand its reach, making it available in more than 70 languages.